yhpurm/Final-Year-Project-Applied-Diss/README.md

 Below is a screenshot from a presentation our team gave to our software development year.
 This is a basic overview of how the technologies mentioned will connect and interact from back-end to front-end, we are still investigating extra features and technologies that could be used to create these features so this design is subject to change.
 The full presentation slides are included in this repository.
 The QR code on the presentation slide is fully functional and will bring you to a link if scanned, the idea was to bring some audiance interaction to our presentation.

 ![Design](technologies.png)

+### Middleware:
+- bal: Takes care of the balance response from blockchain.info and requesting the balance.
+- blockstats: Takes care of the blockchain statistics response from blockchain.info along with posting those statistics to a status.
+- blockticker: Takes care of the response for the latest prices and posting those latest prices in a status
+- createWallet: Used for creating a new wallet.
+- myWallet: Used for returning wallet information.
+- payment: Used for parsing the success/failure response when bitcoin is sent.
+- pools: Used to retrieve miner data and then post it in a status.
+- profile: This model is used for processing data related to your profile, global users andd friends.
+- request: used to request bitcoin.
+- status: used to post different types and statuses and process status loaded by the app.
+- trading: used to process trading data.

 ---